WiseHorror/Gogma-Artian-Roll-Planner/README.md

    Gogma set/group skills.
 The reinforcement target itself determines whether the weapon may stop at base Artian or must continue to Gogma.
 3. Press **Calculate full plan**.
 No weapon needs to be forged first.

-If the game exposes several character saves with different Artian forge counters, choose the currently loaded character from **Saved character**.
-The planner will not guess between different counters.

 The calculation takes a fixed snapshot of the saved counters.
 It may tell you to forge disposable weapons first.
 Those advance-forges only need to match the